-Minimizing DRAM in FwSets by slicing.
+5.4.3 Minimizing DRAM in FwSets by slicing.
 Like FwLog, FwSets also slices the log-structured store to reduce DRAM overhead, sharing segments to minimize active EUs and segment buffers.
-However, since sets are much larger than individual objects, FwSets is more susceptible to internal fragmentation than FwLog.
-FwSets therefore uses only 8 slices.
+However, since sets are much larger than individual objects, the capacity of each bin in our fragmentation model is smaller.
+This means that FwSets would incur more internal fragmentation than FwLog if using the same buffer size and number of slices.
+FwSets therefore uses only 8 slices, which keeps fragmentation to less than 1% just like slicing in FwLog.

-Reducing DRAM in FwSets by using larger sets.
+5.4.4 Reducing DRAM in FwSets by using larger sets.
 Finally, FwSets further reduces DRAM by using sets larger than 4 KB, reducing the number of sets that need to be tracked proportionally.
 Naïvely, one might expect that increasing set size would increase flash writes.
 In a pure set-associative cache, this would be true.
 However, FwLog buffers objects, and the number of objects that hash to a set also increases proportionally with set size, so FwSets's writes are roughly independent of set size.
-We see only a 5% increase in WA when going from 8 KB to 16 KB sets with a 4 KB hot subset and a 12 KB cold subset.
+We see only a 5% increase in wa when going from 8 KB to 16 KB sets with a 4 KB hot subset and a 12 KB cold subset.

 DRAM overhead breakdown.
-Compared to a LBAD setassociative cache, FwSets requires additional DRAM to track sets.
+Compared to a LBAD set-associative cache, FwSets requires additional DRAM to track sets.
 Hot-cold object separation compounds this effect, doubling the number of (sub)sets to track.